by John Carr

 Southern Pacific Picture Gallery Series

 There are 16 pages of scheduled train symbols.
 All symbols are listed in alphabetical order by origin code.
 Use the following link bar to access the various pages.
+A similar menu will appear near the bottom on each of these pages, so you can easily move to the next page of interest.

 There are many people that helped me put this material together.
 To avoid missing any and protect those that still work for the railroad, I haven't listed any names.
 Thanks to all that helped.
 As with any work of this size, I know that there will be errors.
 Please email me any mistake you find so this report can be as accurate as possible.